r5valkyrie/r5v_script_studio/README.md

 # R5V Visual Script Editor

-This is a standalone visual script editor for Apex Legends R5 Reloaded.
+This is a standalone visual script editor for Apex Legends R5V.

 ## Running the application